 - Tell us if you move to a new address

 - You may want to talk to a professional adviser, such as a debt counsellor, before you change your mortgage arrangements.
 We recommend that you seek independent, free, debt advice.

 Costs and charges

 If you are in arrears we will charge you for reasonable administrative and legal costs in accordance with our Tariff of Charges.
-In addition, you may not qualify for a preferential interest rate on expiry of any existing deal you may have.
+In addition, you may lose the benefit of any discounted/tracker or fixed interest rate that you may have negotiated.

 If we cannot agree on a solution